Shopping Cart

 T113567-97-0

-Vitamin D3 (Cholecalciferol) is a naturally occurring form of vitamin D that, after metabolic activation, can induce cell differentiation and cancer cell proliferation.
-It can also be used to establish kidney stone models.
+Vitamin D3 (cholecalciferol) is a naturally occurring form of vitamin D; once metabolically activated, it can induce cellular differentiation and cancer cell proliferation.
+Vitamin D3 can be used to establish kidney stone models and is also an important research target in the fields of immunology and oncology.

 • $33